rapidexp/jquery-rapidform/README.md

-Change the type of submit to "button" in the form set this plugin, you will get validations via ajax and direct drawing. jQuery UI Dialog will be available to you more effectively!
+Change the type of submit to "button" in the form set this plugin, you will get validations via ajax and direct drawing.
+And jQuery UI Dialog will be available to you more effectively!

 ## Bootstrap Form Elements

 This plugin assumes a form field of the following structure.

 When the field has an error, it sets has-error class in form-group, and appends a message to help-block.
 Of course you may customize with the plugin options.

     <div class="form-group">